Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 You cannot get a permanent floor from a DIY kit.
 The most crucial step in any floor coating job is preparation.
 Epoxy kits come with a small bottle of citric acid to "etch" the concrete.
 This is like using sandpaper on a wall you're about to paint—it’s a bare-minimum, surface-level prep that guarantees failure.

-The Floortek team brings in industrial-grade, diamond-grinding machines.
+The Floortek team brings in industrial-grade diamond grinding machines.
 These machines remove the weak top layer of your concrete (called the "laitance") and open up the concrete's pores.
 This is the only way to create a profile that allows the coating to bond permanently.

 Built for Durability and Flexibility